andyfan92/NBAApp/README.md

 ### Persistant

 The App incorporate data that needs to be persisted between runs of the app.
-User can follow the team they interested, the favorite team will be stored locally
+User can follow the team they interested, the favorite team will be stored locally.When the app start up the App read the user's favorite team from local database.

 ### MVC
 The App adopt MVC architecture. which separate the user interface from business logic and business logic and ensure components are reusable.